 Known issues may be imported into Crowdcontrol using a CSV file and the proper formatting.
 These submissions can only be uploaded by a Organization Owners or Program Administrators.

-Note that if your looking for a more automatic means of importing issues, take a look at our API's ability to create submissions.
+For a more automatic means of importing issues, see our API’s ability to create submissions.

 To import any known issues, go to Settings > Import Issues.